-Shepherd’s Hope had a very spiritual beginning.
-It started in the summer of 1996, along a beach in Sanibel Island, Florida, where the Pastor of St. Luke’s United Methodist Church, Dr. William S. Barnes, was vacationing.
+Shepherd’s Hope had a very spiritual beginning in 1996, along a beach in Sanibel Island, Florida, where the Pastor of St. Luke’s United Methodist Church, Dr. William S. Barnes, was vacationing.

 While walking alone on the beach, thinking and meditating as he often does on vacation, Dr. Barnes became aware that God was calling, directing him to do something for individuals and families who need medical care and have nowhere to turn.